the-programmers-hangout/Mimic/README.md

 B_TOKEN=my_discord_token
 ```
 * Run bot via main.
 * If making changes to the database, add a new migration file.
-Run the bot normally, then run the bot again and pass `--generate` to the main method.
+Run the bot normally (so flyway runs the migrations), then run the bot again and pass `--generate` to the main method so that Jooq generates the relevant database changes.